-There is a debate between people who see the glass as half full vs. people who see the glass as half empty.
+There's something of a debate between people who see the glass half full and people who see the glass half empty.
 Should one always be positive and see the bright side of life, or should one lower their expectations for everything and be realistic about the situation?

 Obviously, those who think positively, smile often, and try to look on the bright side of things may have a better chance at happiness, but this does not apply to every single happy person you see.
 Sometimes, people are positive to mask the pain that's inside of them and may not actually be happy.
 It's a mask.
 Also, being too positive can mean that you may ignore your health, thinking the problems will go away even though they could be signs of a serious illness.